 Go on a Spider Hunt – Boys especially love this one!
 On a late summer evening, just after dark, take a walk around the house looking for newly spun (or in progress) spider webs.
 Try to identify the spiders you find and, if you are patient, you might even see a bug get trapped and wrapped!
 If it’s raining or you’d rather stay inside, you can do this from indoors simply by turning on the outdoor lights and looking through your windows – spiders like to put webs across windows and doorways.

-When I say free, I suppose I should say “little or no cost.”
+When I say free kids activities, I suppose I should say “little or no cost.”
 I consider using something you already have on hand (that probably costs a few cents per use) to be basically free.

 Hopscotch – Get out the chalk and draw a hopscotch pattern on the driveway.
 Kids of all ages love this game.
 It can even be a way to teach your younger ones how to count!

 Draw or Stomp Shadows – On sunny days, you can go outside on the pavement and learn about the different shadows your silhouette casts on the ground based on where you stand.
 My kids like to have me outline their shadows on the ground so it looks like they’re laying on the ground.
 Older kids can do this with one another without your help.
 Sometimes we even make a game out of trying to step on one another’s shadow!